 Why stay in an Exmoor cottage?

 The best way to experience Exmoor is to stay right in its heart.
-We have a great selection of cottages across the area, including some stunning luxury properties, so no matter which part you want to explore, you can stay close to the action.
+We have a great selection of cottages in Devon across the area, including some stunning luxury properties, so no matter which part you want to explore, you can stay close to the action.
 What better than to have the beautiful moorland or coastline right on your doorstep?

 Three must see things in Exmoor: